 c) Hydrochromic inks: These inks change color when they interact with or get immersed in water.
 Typical applications include packaging solutions, decorative umbrellas, and clothing.

 GMN relies on industry-leading ink compounders to formulate custom inks for its varied customers.
-Our long-standing relationships with the ink compounders enables GMN to mitigate price volatility and improve efficiency by reducing production lead times.
+Our long-standing relationships with ink compounders enable GMN to mitigate price volatility and improve efficiency by reducing production lead times.
 It also allows GMN to meet diverse manufacturing needs and remain agile during the product development process.
-While each application calls for a specific ink and printing process, GMN works with each customer from beginning to end to determine the needs of the project and provide effective solutions.
+While each application calls for a specific ink and printing process, GMN works with each customer from beginning to end to determine project requirements and provide effective solutions.
+To discuss your upcoming projects, schedule a free consultation with GMN experts today!